 We are open to the public for in-person service.
 You may visit the library to browse and checkout items, pickup held items, and return borrowed materials.
-You may also use a computer (1 hour limit), print, copy, scan, and fax.
-We are operating at limited capacity to allow for social distancing and ask customers to limit their time in the library to one hour.
+You may also use a computer (2 hour limit), print, copy, scan, and fax.
 Curbside pickup remains available at all library locations.

 Some things to note about in-person services at all Fairfield County District Library locations:

-- Masks are required for customers who are not fully vaccinated.
+- Masks are optional for customers and staff.

-- Disposable masks are available for customers who need them.
+- Disposable masks are available for anyone who needs them.

 - If you or members of your household are experiencing symptoms of COVID-19 or recently tested positive for COVID-19, please do not visit our locations.